 For years, Weeting CE Primary School and The Church of England have been providing an Education for the children of Weeting and the surrounding area.
 Much has changed over the years but being the link between the school, the community and St Mary's Church remains as steadfast as ever.
-In Matthew 7:24, the Bible tells us that “Everyone then who hears these words of mine and does them will be like a wise man who built his house on the rock.”
+In Ecclesiastes 4:12, the Bible tells us that "A cord of three strands is not easily broken.”
+Ecclesiastes 4:12

 The current incumbent of this beautiful church is Mother Joan Horan who is supported by Reverend Juanita Hawthorn.

 Both Mother Joan and Reverend Juanita are regular visitors to our school and help us lead our services in Church and in School.